DeKalb Park District Mission

 Similar to the manner in which the existing Hopkins Pool was expanded to a community center, in 1992 Haish Gymnasium was expanded.
 Acquired from the school district in the mid 1970's in exchange for the park land in order to build a new neighborhood school, Haish Gym was all that was salvageable from the old Haish School.
 Operated as a stand alone gymnasium for 15 years, a second gymnasium was added to the facility in order to accommodate the huge growth in indoor winter athletic programs.

 In January 2000, the indoor Sports and Recreation Center was opened.
-Adjacent to DeKalb High School, the center contains two additional gymnasiums, locker rooms, activity and dance rooms, as well as a full acre of open space under a 45 foot roof.
+Adjacent to DeKalb High School (now Huntley Middle School), the center contains two additional gymnasiums, locker rooms, activity and dance rooms, as well as a full acre of open space under a 45 foot roof.
 This acre of open space is utilized as two parallel soccer fields, a football field or an indoor softball/baseball field, depending on how it is set up.
 This venture demonstrates how the DeKalb Park District has taken its place as one of the premier park districts in Illinois.